babelouest/morgan/README.md

 I used a two-way mirror, an old android tablet, and some tools to fix the tablet behind the mirror.

 A two-way mirror can be baught by itself, or you can add a mirror window film to a window glass.

+Pictures of the fabrications steps are available in the folder `mirror_making`.